Symplectic topology and ideal-valued measures: Constructing a symplectic cohomology of pairs

 \tb{Cube VII:}

-This is the Floer theoretic cube corresponding to products and restriction maps.
+This is the Floer theoretic cube corresponding to products, which are the arrows perpendicular to the page, and restriction maps, which are the rest of the arrows.
 We note here that the back face of this cube coincides with the front face of cube VI.

-We now compose cubes I-V, take the resulting cube and juxtapose it with cubes VI, VII.
-There results a diagram of four $2$-cubes and three maps between them going as follows: $\cdot \to \cdot \leftarrow \cdot \to \cdot$, that is we have a ``zigzag'' in the middle.
+We now compose cubes I-IV, take the resulting cube and juxtapose it with cubes V, VI, VII.
+There results a diagram of five $2$-cubes and four maps between them going as follows: $\cdot \to \cdot \to\cdot \leftarrow \cdot \to \cdot$, that is we have a ``zigzag'' in the middle.
 We can now apply folding to this diagram and then take cocone in the vertical direction, which results in the diagram on the left.
 The diagram on the right is obtained from it by taking its cocone in the horizontal direction and appealing to the natural map from the cocone to the domain of a map, see equation \eqref{eqn:exact_sequence_cocone}:

+The required diagram \eqref{eqn:zigzag_diagram} is the one appearing on the right.
 This completes Step 2 and therefore the construction of the product on relative symplectic cohomology.